-- CPC/CPA Execution to wrong PSCell: there is a recent CPC/CPA execution for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and the suitable PSCell is not the source PSCell or the target PSCell,.
+- CPC/CPA Execution to wrong PSCell: there is a recent CPC/CPA execution for the UE prior to the connection failure e.g. the UE reported timer is smaller than the configured threshold (e.g. Tstore_UE_cntxt), and in case of CPC, the suitable PSCell is neither the source PSCell nor the target PSCell, in case of CPA, the suitable PSCell is different from the target PSCell.

 The "UE reported timer" above indicates the time elapsed since the CPC/CPA execution until connection failure.